hpjeonGIT/Tips/CV.md

     - Modified hand-shaking of MPMD codes, b/w Fortran and C++ applications, for Cray MPICH library
     - Visited Saudi R&D center to collaborate with developers
   - Supported HPC SW environment for scientific computing
-    - Installed/managed Open Source SW like LLVM, PETSc, Scalapack, Trilinos, Deal.II, MOOSE, OpenPBS, and commercial SW like Matlab, Mathematica, SLB Eclipse/IX/Visage, providing module environment
+    - Installed/managed Open Source SW like LLVM, PETSc, Scalapack, Trilinos, Deal.II, MOOSE, OpenPBS, Darshan, and commercial SW like Matlab, Mathematica, SLB Eclipse/IX/Visage, providing module environment
     - Installed RHEL7/8 and Ubuntu20 on workstations, and managed Linux cluster using HP CMU and SLURM job scheduler
     - Installed/managed Ganglia/Nagios for Linux cluster monitoring such as ambient/CPU temperature, SLURM status, Infiniband connection, and workload
     - Provided/managed GRAV server for internal documentation of the best practice in HPC and scientific computing